Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - The Lake Atitlan boat schedule is super regular & getting around is very easy

-Must Read: Lake Atitlan Boat Schedule: Panajachel to San Pedro & Other Towns
+➡️ Must Read: Lake Atitlan Boat Schedule: Panajachel to San Pedro & Other Towns

-Top 9 Best Lake Atitlan Towns (with accommodation)
+Top 9 Lake Atitlan Towns (with accommodation)

-Do you want to be in the center of the action, with great amenities and access to tours?
-Are you looking to party and meet other travelers?
+Do you want to be in the heart of the action, with easy access to tours and amenities?

-San Pedro La Laguna | Best For Backpackers
+San Pedro | Best for backpackers

 San Pedro is where to stay in Lake Atitlan if you want to be in the middle of the action.